Skip to Content

 If you’re visiting Montreal for the first time, I highly recommend that you stay in Old Montreal.
 It’s one of the best places to experience the culture, food, and history of this amazing city.

-One of the best hotels in Old Montreal is Le Petit Hotel near the old port.
+One of the best hotels in Old Montreal is the Le Petit Hotel, which is near the old port.
 This modern hotel has clean rooms and offers complimentary bicycles for guests.
 Breakfast is included, and there is a European-style cafe onsite.

 Toronto To Quebec City Stop 9: Chemin du Roy